 What to Expect

-- During your first appointment, a Speech and Language Therapist will discuss your concerns and meet your child.
-Following this, your child may be offered one of the following services:
+- During your initial assessment at Let's Talk Assessment Clinic, the Speech and Language Therapist will meet your child and discuss any concerns.
+Following this, your child will be offered one of the services as stated on the 'Journey Through the Service' download on the right.

 Work Experience and Placements